-He held it there for some moments, between his thumb and forefinger, staring sightlessly into the open sky.
+He held it there for some time, rubbing it between his thumb and forefinger, staring sightlessly into the open sky.

-Kaito turned slowly, not in any hurry, as he was already well aware of the owner to the soft voice.
+Kaito turned slowly, not in any hurry, already well aware of who the owner of this soft voice was.

 He… looked like he probably should have skipped the raunchy sex and stayed in bed.
 Possibly forever.

-Kaito was immediately worried.
+Kaito immediately worried.
+He didn't look well at all.
 Was he sick?
 If so, being out here was not helping; the biting wind lapping at the detective's tousled hair, the astoundingly cold night around them.

 What worried him the most was the look in his eyes.
 Drowsy, unfocused—exhausted.
 He looked exhausted.
 It was such a radical difference from the detective he had come to know quite intimately, with his sharp, burning blue gaze never missing a single detail.
 This above all else was cause for concern.
 It must take a lot for Shinichi to let all his masks and defenses down, leaving him bare to see; weary and drawn out.
 When he noticed the thief scrutinizing him, his features turned perfect and inscrutable once again.

-He pulled the gem down from where he had held it between his fingers, examining the pearl-white sheen that glimmered in the full moon one last time before he tucked it into his pocket.
+He pulled the gem down from where he had held it between his fingers, examining the pearl-white sheen glimmering in the full moon light one last time before he tucked it into his pocket.

 "What's the point in stealing them?"
-And, with an intense, burning gaze, the detective hazarded, "What are you after?"
+And, with an intense, burning gaze, the detective continued, "What are you after?"